 Research supports the effectiveness of neurofeedback for anxiety and bipolar disorder.

-Ed Hamlin, a neuropsychologist at the Pisgah Institute in North Carolina, reported an ongoing study of the use of neurofeedback in patients diagnosed as bipolar.
+Ed Hamlin, a neuropsychologist at the Pisgah Institute in North Carolina, reported an ongoing study of the use of neurofeedback in patients diagnosed with bipolar.
 Of the more than 40 patients studied, many had a history of being frequently hospitalized for bipolar disorder.
-Following neurofeedback training, patients were able to reduce medications and enjoy stability including increased daily functioning, improved relationships, better performance at work and school, and a dramatic reduction in hospitalizations.
-Some patients, who had been medicated for 20 years and told that they would be on medications for their entire lives, were able to safely become medication-free.
+Following neurofeedback training, patients were able to reduce medications and enjoy stability, which included increased daily functioning, improved relationships, better performance at work and school, and a dramatic reduction in hospitalizations.
+Some patients who had been medicated for 20 years and told that they would be on medications for their entire lives were able to safely become medication-free.

 Neurofeedback intends to build stability by helping the brain learn and maintain healthier patterns.